agarabhishek/iam-lens-mcp/README.md

 https://github.com/user-attachments/assets/402b5fa9-3138-450d-ab33-552601d69c36

+## Features

+- **Dual Analysis Modes**: Fast CLI-based policy simulation AND flexible AI-powered data exploration
+- **Multi-Partition Support**: Automatically detects and works with AWS, AWS China, and AWS GovCloud partitions
+- **Natural Language Queries**: Ask questions in plain English about your IAM setup
+- **Comprehensive Coverage**: Analyze users, roles, groups, policies, S3 buckets, Lambda functions, and more
+- **Security Auditing**: Find overly permissive access, cross-account trusts, and security issues
+- **Organization Analysis**: Review AWS Organizations structure, SCPs, and account hierarchies
+- **Efficient Data Access**: Pre-built indexes for fast lookups, automatic metadata retrieval for directories

 ## MCP Tools

-The following capabilities of `iam-lens` are exposed via this MCP server:
+This MCP server provides two types of IAM analysis capabilities:

+### 1. iam-lens CLI Tools (Deterministic Analysis)

+These tools use the `iam-lens` CLI for fast, deterministic IAM policy evaluation:

-- **IAM Request Simulation**: Test if a principal can perform specific actions on resources
+- **`simulate_iam_request`**: Test if a principal can perform specific actions on resources
-- **Resource Access Discovery**: Identify which principals have access to a specific resource with certain permissions
+- **`who_can_access_resource`**: Identify which principals have access to a specific resource with certain permissions
-- **Principal Permissions Analysis**: Get a consolidated view of all permissions for a specific principal (user or role)
+- **`principal_can`**: Get a consolidated view of all permissions for a specific principal (user or role)

+### 2. Direct IAM Data Analysis Tools (Flexible, AI-Powered)

+These tools provide direct access to collected IAM data for flexible, exploratory analysis:

+- **`query_iam_data`**: Primary analysis tool that automatically provides data structure, index files, and agent instructions.
+Use this for complex questions about IAM setup, security posture, or custom queries.

+- **`read_iam_file`**: Read specific IAM data files or directories.
+Supports both individual files and directory listings with automatic metadata retrieval.

+- **`get_iam_data_structure`**: Get a quick overview of available accounts, services, and resources without reading file contents.

+**When to use which:**
+- Use **iam-lens CLI tools** for specific access checks and permission queries (fast, deterministic)
+- Use **direct data analysis tools** for exploratory questions, security audits, and custom analysis (flexible, comprehensive)

 ## Prerequisites